David-Lor/action-tag-on-pr-merge/README.md

 ## Usage

 Your repo must contain a workflow that is triggered when a pull request is closed against your main branch.
-This workflow must do a repository checkout, then run the "Tag on Pull Request" action (you can find an example workflow [here](.github/workflows/tag_release.yaml)).
+This workflow must run the "Tag on Pull Request" action (you can find an example workflow [here](.github/workflows/tag_release.yaml)).

 Your Pull Request body must contain a line equal to: `Tags {NewTag}` (example: `Tags 1.25.3`).
 The tag format can be validated using a regex (see Action input below).